Current lab members

 - H. Jochen Schenk, P.I.

-- Joseph Michaud (research assistant): Lipids in xylem sap
+- Joseph Michaud (research associate): Lipids in xylem sap

 - Looking for new Master's students for 2019!

 - Tatiana Melendres: Effects of surfactants on bubble formation in water under negative pressure